StaxWP/visibility-logic-elementor/readme.txt

 The visibility settings will only affect widgets rendering in the frontend.
 While you are inside Elementor editor you will be able to see all of them.

 = Free Features =
-- NEW - ACF (Advanced Custom Fields) support — show/hide based on any ACF field value
+- NEW - ACF (Advanced Custom Fields) support — show/hide based on ACF field values on the current post/page
 - NEW - Device Type visibility — target Desktop, Tablet, or Mobile users
 - Flex container visibility restrictions support
 - User Meta content restriction